Virginia Tech® home

 Sterling Bryant

 Sterling Bryant is a Graduate Student in History at Virginia Tech.
 He researches immigration and labor in the nineteenth and beginning of the twentieth century.
 Bryant graduated from undergrad at Virginia Tech in May 2024, and will be graduating with a Master’s in May 2026.
 Additionally, Bryant is a veteran who served in the United States Navy from 2013 through 2020.
-He will be interning at the Shenandoah Valley Battlefield Park and staying in New Market, Virginia, and is most looking forward to working with the general public and getting better with public speaking.
+He was an intern at the Shenandoah Valley Battlefield Park and enjoyed working with the general public and improving his public speaking.

-Conrad Hamm is a junior at Virginia Tech, majoring in history, and planning to graduate in May 2026.
-Hamm will be interning at Appomattox Court House over this summer, and he looks forward to furthering his knowledge of the American Civil War, conducting research, and collaborating with other internees.
+Conrad Hamm is a senior at Virginia Tech, majoring in history, and planning to graduate in May 2026.
+Hamm was an intern at Appomattox Court House, and he was able to further his knowledge of the American Civil War, conduct research, and collaborate with other internees.
 Hamm said he is grateful for this opportunity as he has a strong and dedicated passion for history.

 Portrait of Conrad Hamm